-Stephan E. Tompsett Age: 46 Chief Financial Officer served as Chief Financial Off his tenure at Limetree Bay Er and eventual Chapter 11 bank to this, Mr. Tompsett served a engaged in natural gas gather President and Treasurer of Ar September 2016 to October 2 icer of Limetr hergy, Mr. Ton truptcy filing a as the Chief Fi ing, transporta hdeavor (form 018.
-He began bs School of F f Financial Officer of the Company since September 2022.
-From May 2021 until May 2022, Mr. Tompsett ee Bay Energy, a large-scale refinery, terminal and logistics hub located in the U.S. Virgin Islands.
-During npsett was a member of the turnaround management team responsible for leading the financial restructuring and sale of Limetree Bay Refining, and the separation and recapitalization of Limetree Bay Terminals.
-Prior nancial Officer and Treasurer of EagleClaw Midstream Ventures, LLC, a Blackstone portfolio company tion, and processing in the Delaware Basin from March 2019 to April 2021.
-Mr. Tompsett served as Vice erly Tesoro Corporation), a Fortune 500 independent refining, marketing and logistics company from a his career at JPMorgan as an investment banker.
-Mr. Tompsett holds a Master of Business Administration Business at the University of Texas at Austin, and a Bachelor of Science degree in Biology and Mathematics
+Stephan E. Tompsett Age: 48 Chief Financial Officer Stephan E. Tompsett has serv ed as the Chie f Financial Officer of the Company since September 2022.
+From May 2021 until May 2022, Mr. Tompsett served as Chief Financial Off icer of Limetr ee Bay Energy, a large-scale refinery, terminal and logistics hub located in the U.S. Virgin Islands.
+During his tenure at Limetree Bay En ergy, Mr. Tor npsett was a member of the turnaround management team responsible for leading the financial restructuring and eventual Chapter 11 bank ruptcy filing a and sale of Limetree Bay Refining, and the separation and recapitalization of Limetree Bay Terminals.
+Prior to this, Mr. Tompsett served a to this, Mr. Tompsett served as the Chief Financial Officer and Treasurer of EagleClaw Midstream Ventures, LLC, a Blackstone portfolio company engaged in natural gas gathering, transportation, and processing in the Delaware Basin from March 2019 to April 2021.
+Mr. Tompsett served as Vice President and Treasurer of An deavor (form erly Tesoro Corporation), a Fortune 500 independent refining, marketing and logistics company from September 2016 to October 20 018.
+He begar his career at JPMorgan as an investment banker.
+Mr. Tompsett holds a Master of Business Administration degree from the Red McComl os School of E Business at the University of Texas at Austin, and a Bachelor of Science degree in Biology and Mathematics from the University of Texas at Austin.